suppaduppax/dst-dedicated-server-scripts/README.md

 # dst-dedicated-server-scripts
-A collection of scripts to run and manage Don't Starve Together dedicated servers
+A collection of scripts to run and manage Don't Starve Together dedicated servers.
+This was created to have only a single server active at a time but be able to easily start a server, stop it, and run a different one.
+This also allows automatic detection and installation of DST updates.

+Features:
+- Start/stop DST servers from a menu
+- Automatic DST patch updates
+- Discord notifications

 ## Quick start guide
 ### Prerequisites ###